Network Usage Standards

 Each network access point (port) is intended to support one and only one workgroup or end-user device.
 PittNet ports are RJ-45 10/100/1000 baseT connections.
 Speed and duplex setting may be set to a fixed speed and duplex or to auto-negotiate as requested by the user.

 Network Addresses, (IPv4 and IPv6 Addresses) are the property of the University, not individual units or persons.
-CSSD has sole responsibility for the assignment of both static and dynamic (DHCP) addresses.
-User or departmental assignment on address space used on PittNet is not permitted without a special exception being granted by CSSD for a specific application.
-Any statically-assigned IP address assigned to a workgroup or end-user device that is not in use for sixty (60) days or longer may be reclaimed by CSSD for assignment to another end-user device.
-This restriction will not apply in those situations where IP addresses are assigned by CSSD dynamically to end-user devices.
+Pitt IT has sole responsibility for the assignment of both static and dynamic (DHCP) addresses.
+User or departmental assignment on address space used on PittNet is not permitted without a special exception being granted by Pitt IT for a specific application.
+Any statically-assigned IP address assigned to a workgroup or end-user device that is not in use for sixty (60) days or longer may be reclaimed by Pitt IT for assignment to another end-user device.
+This restriction will not apply in those situations where IP addresses are assigned by Pitt IT dynamically to end-user devices.

-Remote Access is available to end users via VPN connectivity using the Secure Remote Access service.
+Remote Access is available to end users via VPN connectivity using the Pitt VPN (Pulse Secure) service.
 PittNet is connected to the public internet and many public services are available without VPN connectivity, but access to private or secure services may only be through VPN connectivity.
 Units must not configure any modem to support incoming connections other than facsimile connections.
 This type of connectivity is allowed for use with a device that is granted through the network firewall request process.

 Proxy Servers and Similar Devices